 There could be many possible reasons behind a slow device.
-The device could be un-updated or containing a lot of buggy apps.
-Today we’ll discuss all different possibilities to look over.
-You would surely find a solution for your slow device from any one of these methods.
-Let’s begin with the 21 ways to make your Android phone run faster.
+The device could be un-updated or contain a lot of buggy apps.
+Today we’ll discuss all the different possibilities to look over.
+You would surely find a solution on how to speed up android phone without rooting from the methods discussed below.
+Let’s begin with the 25 ways to make your Android phone run faster.
 Also, if you’re looking for battery tips, you can check our discussion on Smartphone batteries and Overnight charging Myths.

-21 Ways to Make Android Phone Run Faster (Increase performance)
+25 Ways to Speed Up Android Phone in 2021 (Increase performance)